 The ST author replaces the cross-reference to the table of audit events with an appropriate cross-reference for the ST. This must also include the relevant parts of Table 4 and Table 5 for optional and selection-based SFRs included in the ST.

-For distributed TOEs each component must generate an audit record for each of the SFRs that it implements.
+For distributed TOEs, each component must generate an audit record for each of the SFRs that it implements.
 If more than one TOE component is involved when an audit event is triggered, the event has to be audited on each component (e.g. rejection of a connection by one component while attempting to establish a secure communication channel between two components should result in an audit event being generated by both components).
 This is not limited to error cases but also includes events about successful actions like successful build up/tear down of a secure communication channel between TOE components.

 The ST author can include other auditable events directly in the table; they are not limited to the list presented.

-For the audit events that shall be generated by the TOE FMT_SMF.1 in particular is highly dependent on the selected options.
-Therefore there is only a very generic requirement specified in Table 2 for FMT_SMF.1 ('All management activities of TSF data.').
-If, for example, "Ability to start and stop services" is selected for FMT_SMF.1, any start and stop of a service by a Security Administrator shall be audited.
-Or if, for example, "Ability to enable or disable automatic checking for updates or automatic updates" is selected for FMT_SMF.1 all events of enabling or disabling automatic checking for updates or automatic updates shall be audited.
+For the audit events that will be generated by the TOE FMT_SMF.1 in particular is highly dependent on the selected options.
+Therefore, there is only a very generic requirement specified in Table 2 for FMT_SMF.1 ('All management activities of TSF data.').
+If, for example, ‘Ability to start and stop services’ is selected for FMT_SMF.1, any start and stop of a service by a Security Administrator shall be audited.
+Or if, for example, ‘Ability to enable or disable automatic checking for updates or automatic updates’ is selected for FMT_SMF.1 all events of enabling or disabling automatic checking for updates or automatic updates shall be audited.

-With respect to FAU_GEN.1.1, FMT_SMF.1 and FMT_MOF.1/Services the term “services” refers to trusted path and trusted channel communications, on demand self-tests, trusted update and Administrator sessions (that exist under the trusted path) (e.g. netconf).
+With respect to FAU_GEN.1.1, FMT_SMF.1 and FMT_MOF.1/Services the term ‘services’ refers to trusted path and trusted channel communications, on demand self-tests, trusted update and Administrator sessions (that exist under the trusted path) (e.g. netconf).

 FAU_GEN.1.2 The TSF shall record within each audit record at least the following information: